scottmichaelanderson8418/TaskManagerAPI/README.md

 1. Login your user at `http://localhost:8080/login`
 2. You will be authenticated and you will be authorized to access the endpoints accessible with your specified role.

-## For Users without the "ADMIN" role
+## Note: For Users without the "ADMIN" role
 - Users without "ADMIN" role can access the following Endpoints
   - CREATE NEW TASK --> `http://localhost:8080/api/task/create`
   - UPDATE TASK BY ID --> `http://localhost:8080/api/task/update/{id}`